keelancook/missions-center/cgcs-staff-information/continuity/onboarding/onboarding-manual.md

 At its core, the Center for Great Commission Studies is the missions hub of Southeastern.
 For more information about the CGCS, [click here.](https://www.thecgcs.org/about/)

 ## What is the mission of the CGCS?
 The mission of the CGCS exists to mobilize and equip students, faculty, and staff in the fulfillment of the Great Commission.
-We accomplish this in the classroom, in our community, and among the nations in partnership with local churches, state conventions, NAMB, and the IMB.
+We accomplish this in the classroom, in our community, and among the nations in partnership with local churches, state conventions, NAMB, and the Company.

 ## What does the 5-year plan of the CGCS look like?
 The 5-Year plan of the CGCS can be found [here.](/files/5-Year%20Plan.pdf)